chriskomus/solar-battery-bt-monitor/README.md

     python3 setup.py build
     sudo python3 setup.py install
     ```

+### Configure your BT Devices
 4. Now you'll need to edit the solar-battery-bt-monitor.ini with the specifics of your setup.
-You need to get the MAC address of your particular BT-1 device.
+You need to get the MAC address of your particular Renogy BT-1 device and Junctek KG-F Series device.
    ```
    sudo bluetoothctl
    scan on
    ```

+#### Renogy BT-1
-5. Look for devics with alias `BT-TH-XXXX..`.
+5. Look for devices with alias `BT-TH-XXXX..` and note the device name and mac address.
 If the device doesn't show up in the scanner, make sure you force quit any of the Renogy apps that might be connected to your BT-1.

+#### Junctek KG-F Series KH140F
+6. Look for devices with alias `BTGXXX` and note the device name and mac address. **Note** there is no documention online regarding the BT device name for this device.
+So I'm taking a guess that other KG-F Series devices have a similar alias.
+Download the official Juncket app, and tap "Search" and it should bring up the device name.
+Tap connect to confirm it's correct, then be sure to disconnect before proceeding.

+#### Edit solar-battery-bt-monitor.ini
+7. If you are using BT-1 data, set `renogy_enable` to True.
+8. If you are using KG-F Series data, set `junctek_enable` to True.
-6. Edit solar-battery-bt-monitor.ini file with the device name and MAC address.
+6. Edit solar-battery-bt-monitor.ini file with the device name and MAC address for both devices.

+### Fire it up!
 7. It's time to test it out:
     ```
     cd ~/solar-battery-bt-monitor
     python3 solar-battery-bt-monitor.py
     ```
-8. The script will attempt to connect to your BT-1.
+8. The script will attempt to connect to your BT-1 and KG-F Series device.
 Often times, the bluetooth libraries will immediately disconnect.
 This script is set up by default to reconnect if that happens.
 Usually after a handful of reconnect attempts, the application will connect and you'll see the values output on the console.

 9. The script by default logs the data read from the controller to prometheus.
 If prometheus is running on your pi, you should be able to go to the URL http://192.168.0.XXX:5000 or http://solar-monitor.local:5000 and see some output that looks something like the following (you'll likely see a bunch of additional parameters).
     ```